Search This Blog

 5. Skip-It (Tiger Toys)

 I saved Skip-It for last since it's my favorite of these advertisements.
 I never had one of these but I was pretty good using the ones kids would bring to school.
-The song was fast-beat and appealing, and we kids would sing it as we skipped and hopped around the playground.
-I can even still picture where we'd gather around the tree right outside of my elementary school's back doors, and the roots that would get in the way, to take turns as we tried to get "the counter on the ball.... to beat the very best score!"
+The song was fast-paced and appealing, and we kids would sing it as we skipped and hopped around the playground.
+I can even still picture where we'd gather around the tree right outside of my elementary school's back doors and the roots that would get in the way, to take turns as we tried to get "the counter on the ball.... to beat the very best score!"

 Honorable Mentions